Ole Goltermann

 Poster presentations and talks

-Goltermann, O.*, Hofmann, S. M.*, Villringer, A., Witte, A. V., & Beyer, F. (2022).
-Deep neural networks interpret white matter lesions as a signature of higher-brain-age.
-Poster presented at Organization for Human Brain Mappin (OHBM) Annual Meeting 2022, Glasgow, Scotland.
+Goltermann, O.*, Hofmann, S. M.*, Villringer, A., Witte, A. V., & Beyer, F. (2022, July).
+Deep neural networks interpret white matter lesions as a signature of higher-brain-age [Poster].
+Organization for Human Brain Mapping (OHBM) Annual Meeting 2022, Glasgow, Scotland.

-Goltermann, O.*, Hofmann, S. M.*, Villringer, A., Witte, A. V., & Beyer, F. (2022).
-Deep neural networks interpret white matter lesions as a signature of higher-brain-age.
-Poster presented at 11th IMPRS NeuroCom Summer School, Leipzig, Germany.
+Goltermann, O.*, Hofmann, S. M.*, Villringer, A., Witte, A. V., & Beyer, F. (2022, June).
+Deep neural networks interpret white matter lesions as a signature of higher-brain-age [Poster].
+11th International Max Planck Research School on Neuroscience of Communication (IMPRS NeuroCom) Summer School, Leipzig, Germany.

-Goltermann, O. (2020).
-Computational modelling of social learning and social influence using ML algorithms of Reinforcement Learning.
-Talk presented at the Colloquium Series for Social Psychology, University of Hildesheim, Germany.
+Goltermann, O. (2020, February).
+Computational modelling of social learning and social influence using ML algorithms of reinforcement learning [Talk].
+Colloquium Series for Social Psychology, University of Hildesheim, Germany.